 The Doctor of Audiology

-The program requires a minimum of 82 semester hours of coursework and is designed to be completed in four years.
-All preprofessional students in audiology complete the same set of core courses and basic clinical practicum.
-Students may choose from a set of electives based on their specific interests.
-Research experiences are part of the curriculum, but a dissertation is not required.
+The program requires a minimum of 99 semester hours of coursework and is designed to be completed in three years, with a fourth year consisting of a full-time clinical externship.
+All students in audiology complete the same set of courses and clinical practicum.
+Research practicum are part of the curriculum, culminating in a Capstone research project at the end of the third year.
+A dissertation is not required.
+Clinical practicum include on-site and off-site clinical training and placements, culminating in a one-year externship during the fourth year.

-The Graduate Studies Committee in communication sciences and disorders oversees the AuD degree program.
-More information about the program is available from the graduate adviser in communication sciences and disorders.
+The Graduate Studies Committee in speech, language, and hearing sciences oversees the AuD degree program.
+More information about the program is available from the Graduate Advisor in Speech, Language, and Hearing Sciences.